 Our prevention programme has four key aims. to:

 - Roll out a behavioural change programme to promote prevention and self-care

-- Tackle five key lifestyle risks; obesity; smoking; alcohol; physical activity and mental wellbeing – particularly within the NHS (We have developed a baseline for alcohol; mental wellbeing; physical activity and obesity for the BOB STP area).
+- Tackle five key lifestyle risks; obesity; smoking; alcohol; physical activity and mental wellbeing – particularly within the NHS (We have developed a baseline for alcohol; mental wellbeing; physical activity and obesity for the BOB ICS area).

 - Develop and use local data to better understand our local population and where there may be health inequalities